catamphetamine/javascript-time-ago/README.md

 // If you are already using `react-intl` in your project
 // and have already `require()`d `react-intl` locale data
-// for these locales then this step is unnecessary global.IntlMessageFormat = require('intl-messageformat')
+// for these locales then this step is unnecessary global.IntlMessageFormat = require('react-time-ago/node_modules/intl-messageformat')
-require('intl-messageformat/dist/locale-data/en')
+require('react-time-ago/node_modules/intl-messageformat/dist/locale-data/en')
-require('intl-messageformat/dist/locale-data/ru')
+require('react-time-ago/node_modules/intl-messageformat/dist/locale-data/ru')
 delete global.IntlMessageFormat

 // Add locale specific relative date/time messages